1. What is eCom Foundations?

 When asked if the course will receive updates, John's response is to keep working on it for the first 3 months, but there are no guarantees to keep it up to date beyond that.

-It's hard to blame them for this decision, given the $99 price point.
+All things considered, it's hard to blame them for this decision, given the $99 price point.

 Importantly, keep in mind that this course was released back in May of 2020, so technically, the material is already out of date.